DaveMielke/NBP/b2g/ui/doc/introduction.rst

 newer version.

-You can get this information by pressing Space, Backward, and Forward altogether.
+You can get this information by pressing Space, Backward, and Forward together.
 This will cause details that identify the build to be presented within a popup (see `Popups`_) that looks something like this::

   Build Details